oneTimePad/RUAuto_CV_training/README.md

   can be difficult for humans to interpret, except the first few layers of the network which form edge detectors.
 DeepDream works by choosing a layer in the network and changing the raw pixels of the input image (via Gradient Descent) such that some function of the chosen layer's output is maximized.
 The DeepDream algorithm is a little more complex than this, but this is the most important part.
-If you are interested in seeing other ways you can visualize network weights, look into "Deconvolution" also called by its proper term "Tranposed Convolution"
+If you are interested in seeing other ways you can visualize network weights, look into "Deconvolution" also called by its proper term "Tranposed Convolution."
   You will find that the DeepDream results are a lot better.

   Also here is the online DeepDream generator : https://deepdreamgenerator.com/